chaoukiii/my-react-app/README.md

 * assemenet challenge :
-result of running the appy :
+made two functions : show () and extra() show will check if the chips exist then display the required chips based on the maxlength extra will check if the chips exist then  count the extra ones based on   maxTextLength and display them result of running the code  :

 ![image](https://github.com/chaoukiii/my-react-app/assets/122741924/b143fd3b-4050-4f45-a1ad-07f852464c13)